 “The first six months of World War Two are often remembered as a relatively tranquil phase of the conflict… It was hardly uneventful.”

-The first six months of World War Two are often remembered as a relatively tranquil phase of the conflict, particularly when compared to the tumult that would come later.
+The first six months of World War Two are often remembered as a relatively tranquil phase of the conflict — the calm before the storm.
+It’s a particularly inviting comparison when considering the tumult that would come later.

 After a fast and furious campaign in Poland, Hitler’s army stood down.
 Meanwhile, the western powers’ strategy was characterized largely by inactivity.